Best Tools for SEO Analysis and SEO Audits

 Now the second type of keyword research I wanted to talk about is where you specifically search for a certain keyword and the tool provides you with metrics as well as similar keywords.

 You can start this research by heading back into homepage of serpstat.
 Then instead of a domain, enter a keyword you want to research.

 The same results could also be reached by selecting “Keyword research” element on the left sidebar menu For this examples I’ve selected “Fitness blog” keyword that will be researched within US results.

 Top row shows search volume of that specific keyword within selected region, competition level (for paid advertising), cost per click (for paid advertising) and keyword difficulty to rank for.

 Within this section, you should pay closest attention to search volume and keyword difficulty.
 From my personal experience, anything that is below 25 on difficulty rating is really easy to rank for, anything that is between 25 and 40 is mediocre and anything above 40 is really difficult.

-Therefore when doing keyword research, I would recommend looking of keywords below 25 or 30 keyword difficulty, especially if you're beginner with SEO.
+Therefore when doing keyword research, I would recommend looking at keywords below 25 or 30 keyword difficulty, especially if you’re beginner with SEO.
 Then create very high quality strong content around that keyword.